Ten Pound Poms

 collection plates they would make.

-200 metres and a 24 metre beam, she weighed over 22,500 tons and cruised at 20 knots.
-She carried a crew of 480 and over 1,200 single
+Strathaird was over 20 years old having been around since 1932.
+200 metres long with a 24 metre beam, she weighed over 22,500 tons and cruised at 20 knots.
+She had a crew of nearly 500 and over 1,200 single

 class passengers.
 Like most of her kind she was a troop carrier during the war and along with her sisters, Stratheden,